novacrazy/fast_polynomial/README.md

 Using `poly_array` can be significantly more performant for fixed-degree polynomials.
 In optimized builds, the monomorphized codegen will be nearly ideal and avoid unecessary branching.

+However, should you need to evaluate multiple polynomials with the same X value, the `polynomials` module exists to provide direct fixed-degree functions that allow the reuse of powers of X up to degree-15.

 ## Cargo Features

 By default, the `fma` crate feature is enabled, which uses the `mul_add` function from `num-traits` to improve